Synvisc-One® (hylan G-F 20) and SYNVISC® Medicare coverage

 When a bilateral procedure is done, the reimbursement allowable to physicians and hospitals is 150% of the payment for CPT 20610.
 Of this amount, Medicare will reimburse 80%, and the patient or patient’s secondary/supplemental insurer will reimburse the remaining 20% coinsurance.

-Find Prior Authorization Forms
+Find Prior Authorization Form

-Please refer to Billing Codes for other relevant codes needed to ensure proper claim submission for Synvisc-One and SYNVISC.
+Please refer to Billing Codes for other relevant codes needed to ensure proper claim submission for Synvisc-One and SYNVISC

 Providers retain sole responsibility for determining reimbursement and insurance issues related to their patients and for ensuring the accuracy of their submission claims.
 Sanofi cannot be responsible for failure of a provider to obtain reimbursement.